 Jacqueline C. Duca

 Jacqueline holds licenses in both Professional Counseling and Clinical Alcohol and Drug Counseling.
 She has earned certificates including Applied Positive Psychology, Pain Reprocessing Therapy, Health Counseling, and Yoga Instruction where she is certified to teach yoga, meditation, mindfulness, breathing, and relaxation techniques.
 As a certified Student Assistance Coordinator for seventeen years, Jacqueline has been providing mental health and substance use services to her teen students.
-For over fifteen years she has been employing strength-based counseling approaches using various modalities to restore mind, body, and nervous system health.
+For over nineteen years she has been employing strength-based counseling approaches using various modalities to restore mind, body, and nervous system health.

 Lisa Smith has been working in the public school system as a certified K-12 school counselor since 2017, and is currently a full-time school counselor and vocational coordinator for an autistic population.
 Lisa organized the school's very first cheerleading team, which aims to incorporate taught social skills with cheer to boost self-esteem and improve social connections and friendships.
 She began her journey working with adolescents, coaching gymnastics for fourteen years and expanding into working as a camp counselor, substitute teacher, reading specialist for dyslexia, and counselor for elementary, middle, and high school students.
 Lisa is driven by her enthusiastic and positive attitude towards life and believes the sky's the limit when a child is provided with the appropriate support, tools, and environments.